sebalp100/Portfolio/README.md

 - On your VSCode hit "Open a new repository" and paste the URL.
 - Select the destination folder.
 - All the files should be cloned to your local folder and are ready to be used.
+- You can also check https://sebalp100.github.io/Portfolio/ and you can see the website online.

 ## Authors